-P01a \textit{``Need of being more agile, rapid"}, is the most relevant code, which is mentioned up to 23 times (grounded = 23).
-Hence, the organizations claimed that the most important problem is the too much time for releasing new features into production.
-They need to reduce time-to-market and be more agile/rapid to adapt to market needs and demands, either new features or updates.
+P01a \textit{``Need for being more agile, rapid"} is the most relevant code, which is mentioned up to 23 times (grounded = 23).
+Hence, the organizations claimed that the most important problem was the amount of time required for releasing new features into production.
+They needed to reduce time-to-market and be more agile/rapid to adapt to market needs and demands, either new features or updates.
 Business demands more velocity than teams can offer.
-Hence, the organizations emphasized the too much time deploying, delivering, and releasing new features and hotfixes, and talked about the need of accelerating the \textit{``value"} delivery to customers.
-P01a is evidenced by the following excerpts: \textit{``The time between development teams finished a new software and it was deployed into production was very long, sometime months''} [ID01], \textit{``The main concern is the time it takes to put a release into production.
+Hence, the organizations emphasized that they took too much time to deploy, deliver, and release new features and hotfixes and talked about the need to accelerate the \textit{``value"} delivery to customers.
+P01a is evidenced by the following excerpts: \textit{``The time between when development teams finished a new software and when it was deployed into production was very long, sometime months''} [ID01], \textit{``The main concern is the time it takes to put a release into production.
 Without emphasizing the origin of the problem, the client told us that it takes a long time to put into production the requested changes, and that they want to adopt DevOps to reduce this time''} [ID06], \textit{``The speed demanded by business was not according to the speed provided by operations.
 It took us a long time to develop features and when they went into production, there was something else new.
 This way of working does not allow us to iterate and adapt to market needs quickly''} [ID11], \textit{``The client had very traditional developments based on waterfall methodologies and it was very difficult for them to respond to the business needs.
-Every time they wanted to make a change and put that change into production it took about 3 or 4 months''} [ID19], \textit{``We were late, frequently, we could not deploy into production because software applications were not working or hotfixes were being solved.
-When we solved an operating error, four more errors appeared later''} [ID16], finally \textit{``The most important driver is that we were unable to generate a hotfix quickly and over-the-air"} [ID22].
+Every time they wanted to make a change and put that change into production, it took approximately 3 or 4 months''} [ID19], \textit{``We were late, frequently, we could not deploy into production because software applications were not working or hotfixes were being solved.
+When we solved an operating error, four more errors appeared later''} [ID16], and finally, \textit{``The most important driver is that we were unable to generate a hotfix quickly and over-the-air"} [ID22].